taxdown/coding-challenge/backend/senior/README.md

 And last but not least, it would be great if you add tests.
 Easy and simple no? **So we are done!**

+## What will you value? 👌

+Some of the things we would like to find in your solution (not necessarily all) are:

+- SOLID
+- API Design
+- Testing
+- DDD
+- Hexagonal
+- Serverless

 ## How can I share my solution? 🔥

 I guess you used Git all the way here and made a few commits already, so how about creating a private repo and inviting us [Thomas Trujillo](https://github.com/tjtrujillo)